FKdevelopers254/FKdevelopers254/README.md

   - [Github Repository](https://github.com/FKdevelopers254/LanguageCommunicationApp)

-## Medical Care App
+## Assistant Doctor Medical Care App
--Flutter App 6:Welcome to our medical app - the perfect tool for connecting patients and doctors, and ensuring that everyone has access to high-quality medical care.
+Welcome to our medical app - the perfect tool for connecting patients and doctors, and ensuring that everyone has access to high-quality medical care.
 Our app allows patients to input their symptoms, connect with doctors, and order medical drugs that can be delivered straight to their door.

 With our platform, patients can quickly and easily input their symptoms and receive feedback from doctors in real-time.
 This is especially useful in emergency situations, where patients may not be able to visit a doctor in person.
 By using our app, patients can get the care they need from the comfort of their own home.